trentm/smrt/README.md

 there.
 [Joyent has one](https://my.joyentcloud.com).
 Let's do some stuff with an SDC cloudapi while reliving the Iliad.

-# smrt paris
+# smrt paris (partially implemented)

-**Status: partially implemented.**
+Manage 'smrt profiles', the config to talk to a given SDC cloudapi with a particular account.
+If you are looking to setup your *COAL*, then look to `smrt aphrodite`.

-Paris gets it all started.
+Paris got the Trojan War started.
 So he'll set it up for you:

     smrt paris [<profile>]

-This will interactively walk through setting up for talking to a given SDC cloudapi as a particular user (each such config is called a 'smrt profile').
+This will interactively walk through creating a 'smrt profile'.

     $ smrt paris -l
     ... list current smrt profiles (i.e. combo of settings for a cloudapi usage)